JIT options and visualization using Pandas

 return end - start

-We start by considering the different levels of optimization the C compiled can use on the optimized code.
-A list of optimization options and explainations can be found here
+We start by considering the different levels of optimization that the C compiler can use on the optimized code.
+A list of optimization options and explanations can be found here

 optimization_options = ["-O1", "-O2", "-O3", "-Ofast"]